top of page

 In the event of a lack of or insufficient cooperation, the immigration authorities may consider deportation pursuant to Section 53 (1) in conjunction with Section 54 (2) No. 8b of the Residence Act.
 Such violations also constitute an administrative offense and can lead to the revocation of the residence permit and the imposition of fines.
 In practice, however, the immigration authorities must set a deadline in advance to give those affected the opportunity to subsequently submit the required information or evidence.

 If a foreigner's application cannot be decided due to incomplete information, the immigration authority may suspend the procedure and set a deadline for the applicant.
 If cooperation is delayed, the subsequently submitted information may be disregarded.
 Despite this legal provision, the practical impact of the change remains limited: The authority still has discretion as to whether to suspend the procedure at all.
-This often depends on whether certain pieces of evidence are actually missing or whether basic requirements for granting a visa are not met at all.
+This often depends on whether specific evidence is actually missing or whether basic requirements for granting a visa are not met at all.

 4. Information obligations of the immigration authorities

 According to Section 82, Paragraph 3, Sentence 1 of the Residence Act, immigration authorities are obligated to provide foreign nationals with comprehensive information about their essential rights and obligations .
-Multilingual information sheets have been developed for this purpose, which must be handed out during a personal interview or upon authorization.
-These sheets must be handed out upon written acknowledgement of receipt, stating the language versions, and must be recorded.
+For this purpose, multilingual information sheets have been developed, which must be handed out during a personal interview or by proxy.
+These sheets must be handed out upon written acknowledgement of receipt, indicating the language versions, and must be recorded.
 These information obligations contribute significantly to transparency and legal certainty in immigration procedures.

 The statutory information requirements under the Residence Act stipulate that all relevant information must also be provided in the foreigner's language – especially if an authorized representative is involved.
 In this case, both the German version and the language-adapted version must be provided.
 This ensures that the foreigner fully understands their rights and obligations in the migration process.
 Compliance with these regulations not only protects those affected but also ensures legally compliant processing by the responsible authorities.